rasck/remote-docker-vscode/README.md

 # Remote containers #

 The purpose of this project is to test the new feature in VS Code to remote into a docker container.
+The following guide in the README assumes you are using a MAC

 ## Why use remote containers ##